Short Courses and Workshops

 TOWNSVILLE: 018-002B & C

-If you missed the Masters by Coursework Orientation, you can download the workshop presentation slides (PDF, 2993 KB),
+If you missed the postgraduate by coursework orientation, you can access the materials below.

 Active Learning Workshops